-Student use of school phones is limited to calling parents for important messages or to inform parents of illness.
+Student use of school phones is limited to calling/texting parents for important messages or to inform parents of illness.
 Students may use classroom phones only after obtaining permission from their teacher.
-Students are requested not to use any school telephone for visiting or social purposes at any time of day.
+Personally owned cell phones are permitted to be used during extended break times, only (not between classes), unless requested by the teacher for a special project of if used as a medical monitor.
+Cell phones must be kept in a locked locker during class time.

 We discourage students from using their devices during an emergency for a number of reasons:

-- Cell phones can accelerate the spread of misinformation, rumors and fear; - Our school phones could become overloaded with calls from concerned parents; and - Parents may rush to the school at a time when public safety officials may need roads and quick access in and out of our school.
+- Cell phones can accelerate the spread of misinformation, rumors and fear; - Our school phones could become overloaded with calls from concerned parents; and

+Parents may rush to the school at a time when public safety officials may need roads and quick access in and out of our school.

 School administrators and safety officials will likely be using cell phones to communicate.
-It is possible that many students rushing to use their cell phones in an emergent situation could overload the system.
-This could conceivably decrease, not increase school safety during an emergency.

-Bearspaw School has a voice mail system you can access by dialing (403) 239-9607 and following the prompts.
-We make every attempt to answer each call from 8:00-4:00 daily (8:00-2:30 on Fridays).
+It is possible that many students rushing to use their cell phones in an emergent situation could overload the system or jeopardize the quiet safety of a classroom.
+Cell phone use could conceivably decrease, not increase school safety during an emergency.
+Bearspaw School has a voice mail system you can access by dialing 403-239-9607 and following the prompts.
+We make every attempt to answer each call from 8:00-3:30 daily (8:00-1:30 on Fridays).
 If it is not answered it means personnel are tied up on another line or helping students/parents at the office.

-Who To Call When You Have A Concern
+Who To Call When You Have a Concern

 During the course of the year, you may have a concern about your child and his/her programming, relationships, behaviours or any other area.
 Your child's homeroom teacher is always your first point of contact.
 The Child Development Advisor (CDA) is also a good contact person concerning behavioural or social-emotional issues.
-If you feel the issue or concern has not been resolved through those channels, you are invited to call the Administration of Bearspaw School.
+If you feel the issue or concern has not been resolved through those channels, you are invited to call or email the Administration of Bearspaw School.